The Art of Feng Shui

-Fire – This is an excitable energy, it offers growth and movement, it is fast moving yet the high intensity fire energy can deplete your energy and cause stress.
+Fire – This is an excitable energy, it offers growth and movement, it is fast moving although the high intensity fire energy can deplete your energy and cause stress.

-Earth – Being receptive, feeling settled, commitment, grounded yet too much earth causes depression, lethargy, sluggishness, feeling restricted, weighed down, held back.
+Earth – Being receptive, feeling settled, commitment, grounded, too much earth causes depression, lethargy, sluggishness, feeling restricted, weighed down, held back.

 Metal – Drawing in, contraction, clarity, focus, the energy of metal can be too strong and make you hyper critical, acid tongued, insensitive.

-Wood – Growth, movement, beginnings, action, an overabundance of wood energy causes aggression, irritation, short tempered, impatient, lacking compassion and empathy.
+Wood – Growth, movement, beginnings, action, an overabundance of wood energy causes aggression, irritation, short temper, impatience, lacking compassion and empathy.

-Water – Water connects and conducts, it helps meeting and joins elements together, it is flowing but too much water can make you uncertain and indecisive.
+Water – Water connects and conducts, it helps meeting and joining elements together, it is flowing, too much water can make you uncertain and indecisive.

-Each of the five elements has an affect on your life every day, your energy can be lifted or depleted depending on what surrounds you.
+Each of the five elements has an effect on your life every day, your energy can be lifted or depleted depending on what surrounds you.

 Wood – For new beginnings wood helps to bring elements together, it can smooth the way especially when there are important projects on the boil.
 It is especially useful when a number of matters need attention.

 Fire – For passion, energy, action, warmth and intensity in all areas of your life.
-Fire is a powerful element to work with, handle with care, recognizing the potency of the element.
+Fire is a powerful element to work with, handle with care, recognising the potency of the element.

 Earth – When you want to feel more grounded earth energy is essential, especially if there are any disruptive or unsettling energies around you or your home.
 It helps with commitment and brings stability and balance

 Increase prosperity by enhancing the southwestern corner of your room with (fire) a candle flame, (wood) a jade plant, (metal) a bowl of coins, (water) a water feature or goldfish in a bowl.